perlin-network/wavelet/site/docs/tech/graph.md

 ##### Algorithm
 1. Check if transaction already exists - return error if so
-2. Check if transaction depth is below root depth by `MaxDepthDiff` round - return error if so
+2. Check if transaction depth is below root depth by `MaxDepthDiff` levels - return error if so
 3. Validate transaction, return error if not valid
 4. Store transaction in one of the indices, which just holds information about transaction without affecting actual graph
 5. If transaction depth plus `MaxParentsPerTransaction` equals to root depth then check for all parents to be present and complete